 “You could do a ten minute workout at home, it can be yoga, or something where you are listening to your favourite music” and jumping around – once the kids are safely at school.”

 As we get older, we often forget to try new things when this is a fantastic time of year to get into the habit of working out regularly, you could learn a language, try out that hot yoga barre class or think about working out with that personal trainer you’ve heard gets fantastic results, or even learn a musical instrument.

 Lucretia explains: “And, when you’re signing the kids up to after school classes, think about signing yourself up to something new.”

 A little meal prep can go a long way: “Planning the week’s meals and doing the shopping on a Sunday for them will make life much easier, and you’ll be less likely to spend money on take-away food that way because you’ll know already what you’re going to have each evening,” Lucretia explains.

-Get lots of sleep as it’s essential to cope so try not to stay up late watching TV, and consider signing up for a quality nutritional supplement so you’re getting extra help with nutrients your body needs.
+Get lots of sleep as it’s essential to cope so try not to stay up late watching TV, and consider investing in a quality nutritional supplement so you’re getting extra help with nutrients your body needs.

 “You’ll thank yourself and start to really look forward to the times which you have set aside that are just for you.”

 If you have some spare money, maybe you can hit the sales and buy a fabulous new outfit so you look great, and if the daily school run is starting to get you down, plan lots of little things to look forward to in the coming months.
 Lunch with a friend, a Saturday afternoon spent somewhere new or a fantastic haircut (you can go to training days for a great cut if your budget is tight) will all lift your spirits.

 Lucretia continues: “If the parent is happy and feeling fulfilled, then the kids take their emotional cues from that and they will be happier too.